 Tooth enamel is one of the strongest tissues in our bodies, but anyone can end up with chipped teeth.
-Traumatic falls, blows and crashes can all chip teeth.
-The dental procedure that is required depends on various factors, such as the location of the tooth, the degree of the chip, treatment history of the tooth and the presence of infection and decay.
-In this article, we are going to talk about the dental procedures commonly used to fix chipped teeth.
+Traumatic falls blow, and crashes can all chip teeth.
+The dental procedure that is required depends on various factors, such as the location of the tooth, the degree of the chip, the treatment history of the tooth and the presence of infection and decay.
+In this article, we are going to talk about dental procedures commonly used to fix chipped teeth.

 If there is a minor chip in the tooth and there is no pain, dental bonding is usually the ideal option.
 Also known as adhesive bonding, dental bonding uses a malleable, tooth-colored composite resin which is attached to the remaining part of the tooth.
 This procedure essentially rebuilds the tooth to the original formation, and can also be used to address minor spacing issues and cavities.

 This is a dental procedure that can be used to address chipped teeth, especially if a large portion of the tooth has broken off or if the remaining part of the tooth has extensive decay.
 The crown (also known as a cap), covers the entire tooth above the gum line and protects it against further damage.
 In addition to that, a crown also improves the appearance of the tooth.

 Another effective and quick way to fix a chipped tooth is by using veneers.
 In recent years, veneers have grown in popularity because they can be matched to the color and shape of the patient’s teeth, plus they can be reshaped for better-looking teeth.
 A single veneer can be used to fix a chip on one tooth, or a patient can opt to get veneers on all of their front teeth for complete smile restoration.
 Most of the veneers used today are made from high-quality materials like porcelain and ceramics, and they can last up to 30 years.